Desert Jet Operations

 At Desert Jet, we place high importance on recruiting the most experienced and safest pilots in the country.
 We do thorough background checks during the recruitment process as well as numerous in-flight evaluations before ever extending an offer of employment.
 The result is that our pilots have perfect safety records and an average flight time of over 7500 hours.

 While having an experienced flight crew is of utmost importance, it’s also imperative that the flight crews have the support of a good team on the ground.
 Our dispatchers are all FAA licensed pilots, a level of expertise that exceeds that of a regular licensed dispatcher.
 Most charter providers don’t have even a licensed dispatcher on staff.
-Our dispatchers rotate schedules so that at least one team member is available 24 hours a day to track your flight and provide assistance as needed.
+In addition, we have flight followers that track each and every flight.
+Our flight followers rotate schedules so that at least one team member is available 24 hours a day to track your flight and provide assistance as needed.

 Our pilots train annually in the finest, full motion simulators and aircraft at facilities such as FlightSafety, International and CAE Simuflite.
 Everything from minor and major systems malfunctions, on-board fires, cabin decompression and emergency landing procedures are trained, practiced, and checked in the simulators, replicating actual emergency scenarios.
 Crew resource management principles are emphasized throughout all training events for enhanced safety and to prevent pilot error.
 In addition, they participate in more detailed training on a wide variety of topics.
 Here are some of our recent training events;